sidward/ppcs/README.md

 3. `conda activate ppcs`
 4. `make pip`

+**Troubleshooting**:

+1. This repository was tested on an NVIDIA GPU.
+If running on a system without the same, please remove the following packages from `environment.yaml`:
+   - `cudnn`
+   - `nccl`
+   - `cupy`
+2. Additionally, if not using an NVIDIA GPU, please set `devnum = -1` for each of the `demo_*.py` files.
+3. When running `make pip`, `git clone git@github.com:mlazaric/Chebyshev.git` will error if GitHub ssh keys are not set.
+Please replace that line in the `Makefile` with `git clone https://github.com/mlazaric/Chebyshev.git` and run `make pip` again.

 ## Data.

 For most experiments, the corresponding data are located in the `data`